General Terms and Conditions for Bachelor’s study programme

 Upon successful completion of the programme, the participant will receive a certificate for the programme specified on page 1 of this contract.
 The content of the courses offered, as well as the period of time allocated for each of them, result from the module handbook with curriculum, which is made available to the participant in a suitable form.

-IU points out that in the case of newly introduced programmes or newly introduced source study programmes on which the programmes are based, there may be a restriction on the availability of programme content from higher subject semesters of the underlying source study programme, likewise, in the case of newly introduced programmes or newly introduced source study programmes on which the programmes are based, the free choice of the sequence of the programme content cannot always be guaranteed.
+IU points out that in the case of newly introduced programmes or newly introduced source study programmes on which the programmes are based, there may be a restriction on the availability of programme content from higher subject semesters of the underlying source study programme.
+Likewise, in the case of newly introduced programmes or newly introduced source study programmes on which the programmes are based, the free choice regarding the sequence of the programme content cannot always be guaranteed.
 Notwithstanding this, IU ensures that the content of the relevant programme can be completed within the agreed programme period.

-Furthermore, it is pointed out that certain programmes have compulsory presence and practice parts and that these programmes therefore cannot take place exclusively within the framework of distance learning.
-Further information on this can be found in the respective valid module manuals of the underlying source study programme and are specified in the respective practice module-related examination guidelines.
+Furthermore, it is pointed out that certain programmes have compulsory presence and practice parts and that these programmes can therefore not take place exclusively within the framework of distance learning.
+Further information on this can be found in the respective valid module handbooks of the underlying source study programme and are specified in the respective practice module-related examination guidelines.

 1.2.
 Amendment of programme schedules

-IU has the right to amend programme plans insofar as this is reasonable for the participants and in accordance with the educational objective of the programme.
+IU has the right to amend programme plans insofar as this is reasonable for the participant and in accordance with the educational objective of the programme.

 1.3.
 Admission to the programme

 The admission to the programme is subject to the condition that the participant has a university entrance qualification or a completed vocational education.
-The prerequisite for the fulfillment of the university entrance qualification at IU International University of Applied Sciences is that the participant has the general university entrance qualification, the subject-related university entrance qualification or the advanced technical college entrance qualification, a university entrance qualification recognized as equivalent by the responsible state authorities or a corresponding professional qualification.
+The prerequisite for the fulfilment of the university entrance qualification at IU International University of Applied Sciences is that the participant has the general university entrance qualification, the subject-related university entrance qualification or the advanced technical college entrance qualification, a university entrance qualification recognised as equivalent by the responsible state authorities or a corresponding professional qualification.
+For participants, the valid study and examination regulations of the underlying study programme apply accordingly.

 1.4.
 No student status